 3. Embarkation and Disembarkation

 Another issue that comes from the sheer crowds of people onboard is the embarking and disembarking of the passengers.
 Once docked in a port people tend to crowd the exits.
 Security does a decent job of scanning people through quickly but the lines still tend to back up.
-In my experience it changed cruise to cruise in how bad that crowding could be.
+In my experience, it changed from cruise to cruise in how bad that crowding could be.

 And for the love of all that is cruising please remember your cruise card.
 You will need it EVERY TIME you leave the ship, even on the private island.